crispPacketTriangle/fdf/README.md

 Fdf is a project that uses the 42 MiniLibX graphics library to render an isometric, wire-frame projection.

-The programme takes as a single input a text file formatted as rows of integers.
+The programme takes as a single input a text file with the extension .fdf, formatted as rows of integers.
 For example:

 > 0 0 0 0\
 0 1 1 0\